trenst/MATLAB_arrayFire_bindings/README.md

 A new memory model for [complex numbers](https://www.mathworks.com/help/matlab/matlab_external/matlab-support-for-interleaved-complex.html) was introduced in MATLAB R2018a in addition to an expanded MEX API which the bindings to ArrayFire take advantage of.
 Thus you'll need this version of MATLAB at a minimum.

 To try it, you should have at least a 1 GB graphics card.
 For using in production code, the more memory the better.
 I have 8GB.

+# How to Build
+In order to build, 2 environment variables will need to be set.  `AF_PATH` should be defined as your ArrayFire installation folder, and `MATLAB_EXTERN` should be defined as your MATLAB extern folder (R2018 or higher).
+Open the solution for Microsoft Visual Studio 2015 `afMatlabAPI/afMatlabAPI.sln`.
+Select x64/release and then build.
+The mex files will be built into the /afMatlabDev folder and ready for use with the MATLAB code in that folder.

 # Example Usage
 Create an afArray by passing a MATLAB array.
 ```